-Effective Teaching, advising, or performance of primary assignment
+Effective Teaching, advising, or performance of primary assignment is the most important category on the basis of which a promotion judgment may be made.

 - 1. Delivery will be evaluated based on the quality of those skills and characteristics that a) make for clear communication of information, concepts, and techniques; and b) promote or facilitate learning by creating an appropriate learning environment. - 2.
 Design will be evaluated based on the quality of those skills and competencies required to a) design effective instructional experiences and strategies necessary to properly sequence and present those experiences so as to induce learning in the student, and b) design and develop valid means to accurately measure and confirm that learning has indeed occurred. - 3.
 Expertise will be evaluated based on the quality of the skills, competencies, and knowledge in the specific subject area that the faculty member has received advanced training or education. - 4.
 Management will be evaluated based on the quality of execution of logistic and record keeping duties involved with teaching and timely distribution of feedback to the student.